-Concentration of Credit Risk - Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash, cash equivalents, available-for-sale investments and accounts receivable.
+Concentration of Credit Risk - Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash, cash equivalents and available-for-sale investments.
 The Company places its cash, cash equivalents and available-for-sale investments at financial institutions that management believes are of high credit quality.
 The Company is exposed to credit risk in the event of default by the financial institutions holding the cash and cash equivalents to the extent such amounts are in excess of the federally insured limits.
 The Company has not experienced any losses on its deposits since inception.

 The primary focus of the Company's investment strategy is to preserve capital and meet liquidity requirements.
 The Company's investment policy addresses the level of credit exposure by limiting the concentration in any one corporate issuer or sector and establishing a minimum allowable credit rating.
-The Company generally requires no collateral from its customers.